 I got to my paws.
 “I understand.
 But, there’s just something about it.
 I want to know the feeling.
 The feeling of being out there, doing something I love.
 Just, being recognized for it.
 I don’t want to stand back and watch for the rest of my life.”
 I swished my tail.
 “What’s the point if I’m never going to at least try?”

-Winona’s eyes moved slowly as she looked down at the dry, yellow, grass around her black paws, as if she were looking inside of herself, understanding.
+Winona’s eyes moved slowly as she looked down at the dry grass around her black paws, as if she were looking for a response.

 “What does that have to do with anything?”
-I leaped onto a knocked over garbage pail.
+I leaped onto a garbage pail that was tipped over.

 “Tokalu, stop.
 You’re being crazy.
 You are not a greyhound.
 Only greyhounds can participate in those races.”